karsonchau/omdb/README.md

 ## Usage
 1. Enter a movie title in the search bar.
 2. Optionally, specify the year and type (movie, series, or episode).
-3. Press the search button to retrieve results.
+3. Changes to the search criteria will automatically trigger a reload.
 4. View movie details in the search results.

 ## Technologies Used